nesrine378/sentiment-analysis-twitter/README.md

 - textblob
 ## Steps

-1. Twitter Api
+1. Twitter Api:
  collecting tweets and sends them to Kafka for analytics.
 (We Collect tweets in real-time with particular hash tags.
 For example.After filtering, it send them to Kafka)

-2. Kafka
+2. Kafka:
 You need to install Kafka and run Kafka Server with Zookeeper.
 You should create a dedicated channel/topic for data transport

-3. Spark Streaming
+3. Spark Streaming:
 In Spark Streaming, Kafka consumer is created that periodically collect filtered tweets from scrapper.
 For each hash tag, perform sentiment analysis using Sentiment Analyzing tool.

-4. Elasticsearch
+4. Elasticsearch:
 You need to install the Elasticsearch and run it to store the tweets and their sentiment information for further visualization purpose.
 You can point http://localhost:9200 to check if it's running.